On two-dimensional steady compactly supported Euler flows with constant vorticity: Abstract

 \section{Abstract}

-In this paper, we mainly construct local solution curves for the two-dimensional steady compactly supported incompressible Euler equations with free boundaries and constant vorticity.
-Our work is distinguished from most existing studies on two-dimensional steady water waves by its focus on perturbations near annular flows, rather than laminar flows.
-More precisely, we consider three classes of steady Euler flows with compact support, corresponding to partially overdetermined, two-phase overdetermined, and overdetermined elliptic problems.
-The primary contribution of our work is threefold.
-For each class, we first establish the flexibility result (i.e., the existence of nontrivial admissible domains) via shape derivatives and local bifurcation theory.
-Second, we give and discuss the corresponding rigidity result respectively.
-Third, we apply the implicit function theorem to demonstrate the stability of standard annular flows under perturbations of the Neumann boundary condition.
-Our results also offer novel insights into the theory of elliptic overdetermined problems.
+In this paper, we study the two-dimensional steady compactly supported incompressible Euler equations with free boundaries.
+We consider flows with constant vorticity that are perturbations of annular or disk equilibria, in contrast to the laminar flows that predominate in the existing literature on steady water waves.
+More precisely, we analyze three distinct classes of steady Euler flows with compact support, which correspond, respectively, to partially overdetermined problem, two-phase overdetermined problem, and two-phase elliptic overdetermined problem with surface tension.
+Our main contributions are threefold.
+For each class, we first prove a flexibility result, that is the existence of nontrivial admissible domains, by combining shape derivatives with local bifurcation theory.
+Second, we establish the corresponding rigidity results.
+Third, we apply the implicit function theorem to show that the standard annular flows are stable under small perturbations of the Neumann boundary condition.
+These results provide new perspectives on the theory of overdetermined elliptic problems.

-\emph{Keywords:} Euler annular flows; Constant vorticity; Free boundary; Stability \\
+{\bf Keywords}:~ Euler annular flows; Constant vorticity; Free boundary; Stability

 \emph{AMS Subjection Classification(2010):} 35B32; 35N05; 51M10